acorg/slurm-pipeline/README.md

 <a id="separation"></a>
 ## Separation of concerns

-`slurm-pipeline.py` doesn't interact with SLURM at all.
-Actually, the *only* things it knows about SLURM is how to construct dependency and nice arguments for `sbatch` (so it could in theory be generalized to support other workload managers).
+`slurm-pipeline.py` doesn't actually interact with SLURM at all.
+Actually, the *only* things it knows about SLURM is how to construct `--dependency` and `--nice` arguments for `sbatch`.
+The `slurm-pipeline-status.py` command will however run `sacct` to get job status information.

 To use `slurm-pipeline.py` you need to make a specification file such as the one above to indicate the steps in your pipeline, their scripts, and